Swedish Personnummer: Format, Digits & How to Get One (2026 Guide)

 Do children get their own personnummer?

-Yes, every person including children gets their own unique personnummer.
+Yes, every person including children gets their own unique personnummer when registered in Sweden.

 Summary

-The personnummer is your key to Swedish society.
-Once you have it, everything becomes easier - from banking to healthcare to finding an apartment.
-Be patient, be prepared, and you'll be settled in no time.
+Whether you need to understand the personnummer format for a form, verify the number of digits, or apply for your own — the personnummer is your key to Swedish society.
+Once you have it, everything becomes easier, from banking to healthcare to finding an apartment.

 Need help calculating your Swedish salary?
 Try our Salary After Tax Calculator to see your take-home pay.